juilie/RockPaperScissors/README.md

 # RockPaperScissors
-A Rock Paper Scissors Simulator inspired by many tiktoks
+A Rock Paper Scissors Simulator inspired by a tiktok I saw once

+## Game play
-18 players enter the arena
+- 18 players enter the arena

-When one player "beats" another, the defeated player turns into its enemy
+- When one player "beats" another, the defeated player turns into its enemy

-Rock beats scissors, scissors beat paper, paper beats rock
+- Rock beats scissors, scissors beat paper, paper beats rock

+## Instructions
-Click the "New game" button to start a new game :)
+Click the "New game" button to start a new game and enjoy:)